redbadger/awesome-badger/CONTRIBUTING.md

 If this is the first time you are contributing to the Awesome Badger blog site, please follow these initials steps:

 1. Edit the file [`_config.yml`](_config.yml) and add your details to the `contributors` object.
 There are several things to be aware of here:
-   * The value of `user` must be your GitHub userid, and the value of `user_name` is your display name.
+   * The value of `user` must be your GitHub userid, and the value of `author` is your display name.
    * Jekyll does not sort this list, so please insert your details so that your name appears sorted alphabetically by surname.
    * Jekyll uses these values to identify you as the author of a blog post, and the same value will appear in the front matter of all your blog posts.
 1. Using the same value you gave for `user` (your Github userid), create a top level directory